HSF/hsf.github.io/_gsocproposals/2020/proposal_ALICEaliecsconfig.md

  this command-line tool, such as an interactive mode and a non-interactive one with more clever guesswork.
 The student will be provided with file examples and documentation.
  * Develop a format validation package based on YAML schema, plus add format validation to DPL importer tool.
+While the schemata are necessarily ALICE-specific, the package need not be.
  * Extend configuration validation facilities to other forms of AliECS-managed configuration, such as component-specific configuration files.
  * Develop a "configuration simulator" tool which would accept a workflow configuration file plus some variables, and graphically represent the workflow as it would appear in the O²/FLP cluster.
+ * Extend the importer tool to support DDS topology files, which are not experiment-specific and would allow AliECS to consume any FairMQ-based processing chain.
+ * Develop an exporter tool or package, allowing the user to generate a DPL, DDS and/or other experiment-agnostic workflow description starting from an AliECS workflow template.
- * Further integration opportunities include schema validation in commit hooks, DDS import support, Ansible inventory integration, Consul as data source during conversion, etc.
+ * Further integration opportunities include schema validation in commit hooks, Ansible inventory integration, Consul as data source during conversion, etc.

 ## Expected results
 Full-featured workflow configuration import and validation facilities.